 It is the student's responsibility to notify the Office of Financial Aid of any changes to his or her financial aid application, such as a change in marital status, change in household size, or receipt of outside gifts or awards.
 These changes may result in an adjustment to a student's award.

 Master's candidates may apply for grant support during the period in which they are being charged tuition.
 Students who extend their program beyond the necessary degree requirements are ineligible for institutional support.
-Students who extend their academic program, but who are still within the necessary degree requirements, may still be eligible for grant support; however, students receiving stipend support should note that stipends are provided only for the duration of the traditional length of their program (two years for the MTS and three years for the MDiv).
+Students who extend their academic program but who are still within the necessary degree requirements should consult with the financial aid office to determine if they would be eligible to continue receiving grant support.
+Students receiving stipend support should note that stipends are provided only for the duration of the traditional length of their program (two years for the MTS and three years for the MDiv).
 United States citizens and permanent residents may apply for federal funds to assist with the added costs of extending their program.

 Awards to doctoral students are made solely on the basis of academic merit, and doctoral applicants are not required to apply for financial aid.
 Beginning with the class entering in 2013-14, the packaging policy for ThD candidates will be as follows:

 - Admitted applicants will receive an award package of full tuition and fees and an academic year stipend of $26,020 (2014-15 rates) for years one and two of the program.

 - During the third through fifth years of their program, doctoral students will continue to receive the award package of full tuition and fees if they maintain satisfactory academic progress.
 Stipend support during the academic year will not be available after the second year.
 In years three and four, after academic year stipends are no longer available, students are eligible for teaching fellowships.
 Students are guaranteed two sections per semester.
 If a student is offered two sections and opts to not teach or teach only one section, the student would not receive the full guaranteed teaching income for four sections of $26,020.